Medical Dermatology for skin conditions like eczema

 Skin Cancer Screenings

-Detecting skin cancer as early as possible is critical to increasing the likelihood of a successful cure.
-It’s recommended that all adults have a full skin examination once yearly.
-Patients at high risk, or those with a history of skin cancer or dysplastic nevi (abnormal moles), may need even more frequent visits.
-Regular self-checks at home are also recommended.
-Certain factors can increase your risk for skin cancer, including increased previous sun exposure and/or sunburns, previous use of tanning beds, people with light skin/blue/green eyes or blond/red hair, and a strong family history of skin cancer.
+Detecting skin cancer as early as possible is critical to increasing the likelihood of successful treatment.
+It is recommended that adults receive a full skin examination once yearly, while patients at higher risk or with a history of skin cancer or atypical moles may require more frequent visits.
+Regular self-checks at home are also encouraged.

 Vitiligo